temporalio/documentation/blog/series-b-announcement-maxim.md

 How we plan to use this new funding to help you:

-- Improve our open source software.
-We’ll have one update on this later today if you join our live stream.
+- **Improve our open source software**.
+We’ll have one update on this later today if you [join our live stream](https://temporal-io.zoom.us/webinar/register/WN_VJvPQh8NSk-CyHfvPIZc9w).
-- Create more and better public goods for the developer community adding education, conferences, community support to what we already do
+- Create more and better **public goods for the developer community** adding education, conferences, community support to what we already do
-- Enhance our cloud service to make it available to everyone and anyone
+- **Enhance our cloud service** to make it available to everyone and anyone
-- Grow the ecosystem of technologies that work with or build on Temporal
+- **Grow the ecosystem** of technologies that work with or build on Temporal

 How you can help us: